 NHS Pathways

-Missed an NHS Appointment? — What Usually Happens Next
+Missed an NHS Appointment?
+What Usually Happens Next (and What To Do Today)

 DNA vs cancellation